mrbalihai/passbox/README.md

-   generate                                 Generate a new random password new                                      Prompt to create a new passbox entry remove-field  <entry name> <field name>  Update an existing entry to remove additional fields search        <search pattern>           Search the password database for a particular string, returns all matchin entries update        <entry name>               Update an existing entry in the password database
+   generate                                 Generate a new random password new                                      Prompt to create a new passbox entry remove-field  <entry name> <field name>  Update an existing entry to remove additional fields search        <search pattern>           Search the password database for a particular string, returns all matching entries update        <entry name>               Update an existing entry in the password database
 ````